 That’s pretty much what happened to the Montreal melon.
-People were once willing to pay a high price for the precious fruit because they couldn’t grow the melon.
+People were once willing to pay a high price for the premium fruit because they couldn’t grow the precious Montreal Market melon.
 But eventually, the market shifted towards a single kind of muskmelon.
 The orange-fleshed cantaloupe became the standard, and farmers eventually stopped growing Montreal’s market melon altogether.

 The Caviar of Cantaloupe